r1tsuu/WAILAPlugins/README.md

   - Progress percentage of current breed
   - RF in of engines
   - Heat in engines

-- Magical Crops
-  - Growth percentage and hovering icon of the product of the plant

-- Mekanism
-  - Energy amount in all energy storing blocks
-  - Gas stored in gas storage blocks
-  - Fluid stored in portable tanks
-  - Multiplier on salination plant
-  - Type of factories

 - Pam's Harvestcraft
   - Adds a growth percentage to tree fruits